Ingemark/pbxis/README.md

 `queue-action`: manage agent status with respect to a particular agent queue.

+## Events

+`queueMemberStatus`: status of the agent with respect to a particular agent queue (logged off, logged on, paused).

+`queueCount`: number of callers waiting in an agent queue.

+`extensionStatus`: status of the agent's extension (available, in use, busy, ringing, on hold, ...).

+`phoneNum`: phone number of the remote party currently patched through to agent's extension.

+`agentComplete`: when the agent completes serving a call from the agent queue.

+`placeCallFailed`: when an originate-call request failed.

 ## Examples

 The `examples` directory contains a project `http` which implements a simple Ring HTTP server that exposes pbxis functions as a lightweight RESTful service.
 Events can be collected using long-polling.
 The server also provides an HTML homepage which uses JavaScript to connect to the event stream and update the page with the current status of a call-center agent.